 - Travellers that have weakened immune system or severe chronic illnesses should consult their doctor or seek advice from a travel clinic before travelling to an affected area.

 - Irish citizens who live in affected areas should also take measures to prevent mosquito bites and sexual transmission.
 This applies particularly for pregnant women and women who are trying to become pregnant.

-- People showing symptoms suggestive of Zika virus infection within three weeks after returning from an affected area should contact their healthcare provider.
+- People showing symptoms suggestive of Zika virus infection within 10 days after returning from an affected area should contact their healthcare provider.